We are here to help!

 Gaurangi (they/them) is a recent graduate from UC Berkeley with a B.S. in Society & Environment and a double minor in Education and City & Regional Planning.
 As a former BUILD Mentor and Director at MLK Jr. Elementary now advising the 23-24 BUILD Cohort, Gaurangi is passionate about creating community space that uplifts marginalized voices and uplifts radical collective action.

 Gardenia supports the BUILD Literacy Program which serves elementary youth in Berkeley and Oakland.
 She also advises CREATE, the arts-in-education service program also serving youth in schools in Berkeley and Oakland.
 Before joining PSC staff, Gardenia worked with a literacy intervention nonprofit serving students in Oakland and San Francisco.
 Gardenia is dedicated to making education, especially literacy, an equitable and accessible resource for all students to be able to thrive within their communities and beyond.

 Gloria Holbrook, Finance & Operations Officer

 The Public Service Center’s Student Advisory Committee provides formal student input on the Center’s vision, programs, and goals.
-Student Advisory Committee members work with professional staff to advise, design, and deliver key aspects of the Center’s programming, such as our fall orientation and spring retreat; plan community-building events; share information about the Center through various avenues for outreach, and represent the Center on campus committees.
+Student Advisory Committee members work with professional staff to design key aspects of the Center’s programming, such as our fall orientations, trainings, community-building events, and to represent the Center throughout campus.